volse01/ipa_PiTag_generator/README.md

 ### Installation and execution

 The script is based on svgwrite and python.
-The following installation instructions apply for Ubuntu 14.04:
+The following installation instructions apply for Ubuntu 20.04 with a python version >=3.9:

 Install dependencies on a new terminal: